-In June 2019, New Hampshire's legislature legalized sports betting and the first official bet was placed on December 30, 2019.
-The legislation allows the New Hampshire Lottery Commission to regulate sports betting within the state.
+In June 2019, New Hampshire's legislature legalized sports betting.
+Once it is signed by the governor, it will allow the New Hampshire Lottery Commission to regulate sports betting within the state.
 The bill allows both mobile and retail sports betting, with an exception for in-state college games, and all bettors must be at least 18 years old.
-State officials gave DraftKings exclusive access to legal online sports betting in the state, although the law allowed up to five separate sites to enter the market.
-DraftKings holds exclusive rights in the state after it offered to pay 51% of gross gaming revenue from mobile and 50% from future retail in a six-year deal.
+The New Hampshire Lottery Commission sent out a Request for Proposals to prospective sports betting operators, to which responses were due on August 26, 2019, and it has sent a tentative deadline of October 17, 2019, as when it will select vendors and begin contract negotiations.